-- 1. Installation and removal of electronic monitoring equipment; - 2.
-Equipment troubleshooting and maintenance support shall be provided 24/7; - 3.
-Breath/alcohol device operation, including installation and offender enrollment; - 4.
-Mobile monitoring equipment operation, troubleshooting, and maintenance; - 5.
-Instructing offenders in the operation of the electronic monitoring equipment including the regular units (RF), regular with Alcohol Monitoring (CONTINUOUS ALCOHOL MONITORING DEVICE), regular GPS one piece active units, mobile breath/alcohol device with facial/voice recognition and any other technology that DOC selects; - 6.
+- 1. Installation and removal of electronic monitoring equipment. - 2.
+Equipment troubleshooting and maintenance support shall be provided 24/7. - 3.
+Breath/alcohol device operation, including installation and offender enrollment. - 4.
+Mobile monitoring equipment operation, troubleshooting, and maintenance.
+Equipment such as the mobile breath/alcohol device with facial/voice recognition. - 5.
+Instructing offenders in the operation of the electronic monitoring equipment including the regular units (RF), regular with Alcohol Monitoring (CONTINUOUS ALCOHOL MONITORING DEVICE), regular GPS one-piece active units, mobile breath/alcohol device with facial/voice recognition and any other technology that DOC selects. - 6.
 Informing offenders of what is required of them to comply with instructions and operation of the installed equipment. - 7.
 Installation, maintenance, troubleshooting, removal, etc. of any other technologies offered (i.e., GPS tracking and/or voice/facial verification).